intel/multimodal-data-visualization/README.md

 ## Multimodal Data Visualization Microservice

-This repository contains the source code for Multimodal Data Visualization Microservice used for the [Video Analytics Use Case](https://www.intel.com/content/www/us/en/developer/articles/technical/video-analytics-service.html).
+This repository contains the source code for Multimodal Data Visualization Microservice used for the [Multimodal Data Visualization Use Case](https://www.intel.com/content/www/us/en/developer/articles/technical/multimodal-data-visualization.html).

 ### Build the base image